 I have also undertaken consultancy work relating to large/medium scale plant, particularly advising on problems associated with process water.

 Member of the Royal Society of Chemistry(RSC): CChem MRSC

-Committee member of the Tertiary Education Group of the RSC
+Committee member of the Higher Education Group of the RSC

 Fellow of the Higher Education Academy